FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 </style>
 ```

-One of the cool features of Vue is that by using `v-model="userData"` and initializing `userData=""` in the `data()` function, it creates a two-way data binding between `textarea` and `userData`.
+One of the cool features of Vue is that by using `v-model="userData"` and initializing `userData` to be a blank string in the `data()` function, two-way data binding is configured between the `textarea` element and the `userData` property.

 We can now access whatever we type in `textarea` in `userData`.
 You can [read more about it here](https://vuejs.org/v2/guide/forms.html).

-Then add this component to `App.vue` .
-It does not make sense to show this component when the user is not logged in.
-To hide it, just add `v-if="email"` with this component.
-This component will, similiarly to others in the Vue app, check to see if `email` is present or not.
-That property determins whether user is logged in or not.
+Add this component to `App.vue`.
+It does not make sense to show this component when the user is not logged in, however.
+To hide it, add `v-if="email"` to this component.
+It will check to see if `email` is present or not.
+Therefore this component will hide itself if the user is logged out.

 ```vue
 <Update v-if="email" />
 ```

-We still haven’t configured the `Submit` button.
-Let's do so to send whatever we type in `textarea` to our server to be stored.
-For this, we will create a function `update` inside the `methods()` section.
+We still haven't configured the `Submit` button.
+Let's do so to send whatever we type in our `textarea` to our server to be stored.
+Create a function `update` inside the `methods()` section.

 ```javascript
 //...